What Is a Mark Verifying Authority?

 What Do MVAs Provide?

 BIMI certificates are a type of public key certificate similar to the Extended Validation Certificates (EVCs) that confirm the authenticity of a website.
-The vetting by the MVA will include all the requirements for obtaining an EVC, which is the strictest of three levels for proving domain ownership.
-Moreover, an MVA will produce the needed and aforementioned VMC for businesses using the BIMI protocol.
+The vetting by the MVA includes all of the requirements for obtaining an EVC, which is the strictest of three levels for proving domain ownership.
+Moreover, an MVA produces the needed and aforementioned VMC for businesses using the BIMI protocol.
 A VMC is required to prove the logo’s overall legitimacy and rightful owner.
-The MVA will also stringently inspect all relationships between the domain name and the associated logo.
+The MVA also stringently inspects all relationships between the domain name and the associated logo.

 Note: VMCs aren’t currently utilized with BIMI pilots due to not being fully standardized yet, but they’re expected to become a requirement because they’re a scalable way to guarantee that corporate logos aren’t used fraudulently.
 To that point, MVAs are only recently beginning to test these required certificates, so progress is being made on the finalized BIMI front.